Content Design & Strategy | Transport for NSW

 Nook produced over 450 data stories, maps and animations and over 700 content assets, over the three phases of the project.

-Role: Creative Direction (community content), Content Strategy and Design, Social Strategy and Community Engagement and Service Design support.
+Role: Creative Direction (community and industry focused content), Content Strategy and Design, Social Strategy and Community Engagement and Service Design support.

-Other service providers: Apparent (website), Small Multiples (survey/regional data), Arup (interactive map), Wordflow (Strategy and Plan conversion), L&L design (print versions).
+Other service providers: Apparent (website), Small Multiples (survey/state insights), Arup (website interactive map), Agency (emoji design), Wordflow (strategy and plan conversion), L&L design (print versions).

 Common Ground is a mobile web app presenting locations of applications and titles, as well as simple explanations of complex processes and other useful information about titles, companies, and the place of community in the decision making process for any potential activity.